shoaibk/arduino-remote/README.md

 To connect to the server using the REST API, we use ```requests``` [library](http://www.python-requests.org/en/latest/).
 It has a great [tutorial](http://docs.python-requests.org/en/latest/user/quickstart/) to get you started in less than a minute!
 To connect to the Arduino using the serial interface, we use ```pySerial``` [library] (https://github.com/pyserial/pyserial).

+##### Setup

+1. Run the board program (in board/arduino_led/arduino_led_d3)
+2. Make sure the remote server is running
+3. Install packages 'pySerial', and 'requests' if necessary, using either pip or easy_install

+##### Description

+1. Communicates with the rails server using REST API.
+2. Sends an http GET to the rest endpoint.
+Checks the json response.
+3. If is_active is True, sends '1' to the board.
+LED should be switched ON after blinking.
+4. If is_active is False, sends '0' to the board.
+LED should be switched OFF after blinking.

 #### Server
 The server is a Ruby on Rails server hosted on [Cloud9](http://c9.io).
 The source code of this project is [here](https://github.com/shoaibk/arduino-server).